dayglojesus/managedmac/index.md

   This methodology uses bundler and RubyGems to install and configure the system.

   * If Puppet, Facter or Hiera were installed using OS X packages, you may get conflicts using this method.
   * Using RVM?
-I am about as sure what will happen as you are. :wink:
+I am about as sure what will happen as you are.
 </div>

 #####Clone the repo